Skip to content

 Best Practice: Fix bugs as you encounter them, then use git-autosquash to organize the changes appropriately.

-You receive code review feedback asking for changes across multiple commits:
+After receiving code review feedback requesting changes across multiple commits:

 # After addressing review feedback